MichaelHorsch/Sitecore.Sitemap.Xml/README.md

 ## Important note for 8.1 Users (and possibly before) & site hostName property.

-The tool checks for and compares against the hostName property on your site's <site> definition inside of SiteDefinitions.config or Sitecore.config.
+The tool checks for and compares against the targetHostName property (instead of hostName property) on your site's <site> definition inside of SiteDefinitions.config or Sitecore.config.
 Make sure this value is set.